cisagov/Malcolm/sensor-iso/README.md

 ## <a name="ComplianceWIP"></a>Hardening compliance issues - work in progress

 Hedgehog Linux has recently replaced several [Beats](https://www.elastic.co/beats/) forwarders, including [auditbeat](https://www.elastic.co/beats/auditbeat), with [Fluent Bit](https://fluentbit.io/).
-While [auditd](https://man7.org/linux/man-pages/man8/auditd.8.html) logs can be configured to be forwarded to an OpenSearch database on an external aggregator, requirements for file integrity checks have not yet been implemented in [AIDE](https://aide.github.io/).
+While [auditd](https://man7.org/linux/man-pages/man8/auditd.8.html) logs can be configured to be forwarded to an OpenSearch database on an external aggregator, requirements for file integrity checks are in the progress of being implemented with [AIDE](https://aide.github.io/).

 Until that work is complete, Hedgehog Linux is not in compliance with the following items: